 Here $\Pi$ is the set of all policies.
-BC is purely trained on demonstrations and thus cannot infer the expert action on states not covered by demonstrations.
-Due to this issue, BC suffers from the compounding errors issue and has been proven to have an imitation gap bound of $\gO (H^2)$ \citep{ross2010efficient, xu2020error, rajaraman2020fundamental}, which increases quadratically with the increase of horizon.
+BC is trained purely on demonstrations and thus cannot infer the expert action at states not covered by demonstrations.
+Due to this limitation, BC suffers from compounding errors and has been proven to have an imitation gap bound of $\gO (H^2)$ \citep{ross2010efficient, xu2020error, rajaraman2020fundamental}, which increases quadratically with the horizon.

 \textbf{Adversarial Imitation Learning.} Adversarial imitation learning (AIL) imitates expert behavior through an adversarial process.
 This paper considers the maximum entropy AIL approach \citep{ho2016gail}, which can be formulated as the following minimax objective.